 However, it has assured Bahamians that the currency’s infrastructure “incorporates strict attention to confidentiality and data protection.
 Each wallet provides a unique set of data encryption to ensure privacy and confidentiality.”

 “We're looking at a digital representation of our currency.
 It's not a different currency; it's the same currency.
 In law, it will never be different.
 It can't differ in value in any way or the other so Sand Dollars can never be priced differently from Bahamian dollars.”

-While its initial rollout will be for use in domestic payments, the Central Bank of the Bahamas is apparently working on a solution that will make the Sand Dollar interoperable with other global currencies.
+While its initial rollout will be for use in domestic payments, the Central Bank of the Bahamas is apparently working on a solution that will make the Sand Dollar interoperable with other global digital currencies.

 Brazil’s financial system will be CBDC-ready by 2022

 “To have a digital currency, you need an instant payment system that is efficient and interoperable; an open system, where you can create competition; and a currency that has credibility, is convertible and international.
 After that, I think you have all the ingredients to have a digital currency.
 We think we [in Brazil] will have this in 2022.”

 Notably, the Brazilian Instant Payment Scheme (PIX) — which has conditionally launched at the time of writing with plans to fully launch by the end of November 2020 — supports peer-to-peer and business-to-business transactions in 10 seconds or less, via mobile phone, internet banking and select ATMs.

 In wording that closely parallels the Bahamian central bank governor John Rolle, Campos Neto has summarized a CBDC as relying on national trust, unlike Bitcoin, and therefore “just a new form of representation of the currency already issued by the national monetary authority.”

 Canada has a CBDC ‘contingency plan’ underway

 The two main scenarios it anticipates are: